GJM333/Practise/README.md

 # Practice
-this is for practicing git
+This project is for practicing git.